rudranaidu/ML_MathematicalFoundations/09_Variational_Autoencoders_and_Latent_Variable_Models.md

 This means the observed data distribution is obtained by marginalizing out the hidden variable.

-Prathosh also notes that for each data point `x_i`, we can think of a corresponding latent variable `z_i`.
+We can also observe that for each data point `x_i`, we can think of a corresponding latent variable `z_i`.

 That is the conceptual reason latent-variable models can capture per-example hidden structure.